 Please check out my listings for rentals at:

-Lenses: Carl Zeiss Jena Zebra Set - Medium Format from the early 1970's Set includes: 50mm F4 Flectagon, 80mm F2.8 Biometer, 120mm F2.8 Biometer and the monster bokeh buster 180mm F2.8 Sonnar (7 Iris blades) All 4 lenses have recently been serviced by a former Zeiss factory technician.
+Lenses: Carl Zeiss Jena Zebra Set - Medium Format from the mid 1960's Set includes: 35mm Flectagon F2.8 (35mm Format/Full Frame), 50mm F4 Flectagon, 80mm F2.8 Biometer, 120mm F2.8 Biometer and the monster bokeh buster 180mm F2.8 Sonnar (7 Iris blades) All 5 lenses have recently been serviced/overhauled by factory trained Zeiss technicians .
 De-clicked, and follow focus gears installed.
 These lenses have an amazing cinematic look on today's modern sensors.
 Medium format will cover full frame up to 6K.
 PL mount.
 Here is a cool link to why you should use these lenses on your next project.

 Also for rental:

 Pentax Super Takumar 6x7 Medium Format Lens set from 1969.
 Single coated lenses that have wonderful character and will add a unique look to your special project.
-Recently serviced by Paul Duclos, De-clicked, and follow focus gears installed.
+Recently serviced, De-clicked, and follow focus gears installed.
 Set includes:

-This lens set is available in PL mount, Canon EF, and Sony NEX.
-The combination of Super 35 sensor and 1970's Medium Format glass truly looks film like.
+This lens set is available in PL mount, Canon EF, and Sony E. The combination of Super 35 sensor and 1970's Medium Format glass truly looks film like.

-For smaller sensors, I have 2 beautiful 16mm format 1970's Angenieux 12mm-120mm zoom lenses, available in either Arri St or B mount, Canon EF, and MFT.
+Also available: 1970's Angenieux 12mm-120mm zoom lenses, available in either Arri B mount, Canon EF, and MFT.
 Also available in C mount.

 ***On the Red Epic W @ 3K the 12-120 focal range becomes a 35-240mm F4-5.6.